pivotal/docs-tap/tanzu-buildpacks/about.hbs.md

 # Overview of Tanzu Buildpacks

+This topic describes how to use Tanzu Buildpacks in Tanzu Application Platform (commonly known as TAP).

 Tanzu Buildpacks provide framework and runtime support for applications.
-Buildpacks typically examine your applications to determine what dependencies to download, install, and how to configure the apps to communicate with bound services.
+Buildpacks examine your applications to determine what dependencies to download, install, and how to configure the applications to communicate with bound services.

 Tanzu Buildpacks use open-source [Paketo Buildpacks](https://paketo.io/) to allow Tanzu Application Platform users to turn their application source code into container images.

-From Tanzu Application Platform v1.6, builders, stacks, and buildpacks are packaged separately from Tanzu Build Service, but are included in the same Tanzu Application Platform profiles as Tanzu Build Service.
+In Tanzu Application Platform v1.6 and later, builders, stacks, and buildpacks are packaged separately from Tanzu Build Service.
+They are included in the Full, Iterate, and Build installation profiles.
 All buildpacks follow the package name format `*.buildpacks.tanzu.vmware.com`.

-All information about how to install buildpacks and stacks in TAP can be found in the [Tanzu Build Service Dependencies documentation](../tanzu-build-service/install-tbs.md).
-There, you will find details about the buildpacks and stacks included in the `lite` and `full` profiles, and see what versions are available.
+For information about how to install Buildpacks and stacks and the versions available in the `lite` and `full` profiles, see the [Tanzu Build Service Dependencies documentation](../tanzu-build-service/install-tbs.hbs.md).

 For more in-depth information about Tanzu Buildpacks features and components, see [Tanzu Buildpack Documentation](https://docs.vmware.com/en/VMware-Tanzu-Buildpacks/services/tanzu-buildpacks/GUID-index.html).